by Tammy Taylor~

 Well, it was DELICIOUS!
 I especially loved the brownie-like texture of the cake.
 Next time I make this cake I may use a wooden spoon to poke holes in the cake and pour the frosting on the hot cake, causing the frosting to melt into the holes for a delicious poke cake version.

 Of course if you wanted you could probably just sprinkle powdered sugar on top for a much lighter version, or sprinkle chocolate chips and let them melt, spreading with a knife for a quick icing.
 Or heck, leave it as is – the cake’s delicious and the texture is decadent!

 So this ends up being a super inexpensive chocolaty dessert that whips up in minutes.
 I’ll share the recipe as I amended it below, and I’ll also include a link to my frosting recipe.
 Give it a try!

 DEPRESSION-ERA CHOCOLATE CAKE (ie: Crazy Cake)

 - 1 1/2 Cups All-Purpose Flour

 - 1 teaspoon White Vinegar

 - 1/4 Cup Cold Coffee

 Preheat oven to 350 degrees F. (325 for glass pan)

-Grease an 8″x8″ square baking dish.
+Grease an 8"x8" square baking dish.
 Measure the dry ingredients into the greased dish and blend lightly with a fork.
-Make two indentions with the back side of measuring spoon and one larger indention with back of measuring cup.
+With the back of the measuring spoon make two small indentions in the dry ingredients.
+With the back of a measuring cup make one larger indention.